 The associate vice chancellor for Student Affairs serves as a liaison between students and the administration.
 This individual assists the SSAO in all student personnel service matters and represents the vice chancellor in his/her absence.

-Administrative oversight of commuter services, diversity and multicultural services, leadership development, student learning, and Student Disability Services for students with disabilities is also provided by Student Affairs.
-The Division of Student Affairs develops, advocates, assesses, and implements programs and services supportive of student learning and a quality campus environment.
+Administrative oversight of commuter services, diversity and multicultural services, leadership development, student learning, and Student Disability Services also are provided by Student Affairs.
+The Division of Student Affairs develops, advocates, assesses and implements programs and services supportive of student learning and a quality campus environment.